The Scientific Advisory Board

 The Members of the Scientific Advisory Board of the Max Planck Institute for Molecular Biomedicine:

-- Dr. Vania Braga, South Kensington Campus, Imperial College London, UK
+- Dr. Vania Braga, South Kensington Campus, Imperial College London, London, United Kingdom

 - Prof. Dr. Christopher C. W. Hughes, Department of Molecular Biology and Biochemistry, University of California, Irvine, USA